Overview

 2 |

-Invalid arguments or usage error |
+Invalid arguments, bounded input failure, or runtime error |

 Supported Secret Types